Christine Lagarde

 Born and raised in Paris, Lagarde graduated from law school at Paris Nanterre University and obtained a Master's degree from Sciences Po Aix.
 After being admitted to the Paris Bar, she joined the international law firm Baker & McKenzie as an associate in 1981, specializing in labour and anti-trust, as well as mergers and acquisitions.
 Rising through the ranks, she was a member of the executive committee of the firm from 1995 until 1999, before being elevated to its Chair between 1999 and 2004; she was the first woman in both positions.
 She held the top post until she decided to go into public service.

-Lagarde returned to France when appointed Minister of Foreign Trade from 2005 to 2007, then briefly served as Minister of Agriculture and Fisheries from May to June 2007, and finally, as Minister of Finance from 2007 to 2011, making her the first female to hold the finance portfolio of any Group of Eight economy.
+Lagarde returned to France when appointed Minister of Foreign Trade from 2005 to 2007, then briefly served as Minister of Agriculture and Fisheries from May to June 2007, and finally, as Minister of Finance from 2007 to 2011, making her the first woman to hold the finance portfolio of any Group of Eight economy.
 During her tenure, Lagarde oversaw the government response to the 2008 financial crisis, for which the Financial Times ranked her the best finance minister in the Eurozone.

-On 5 July 2011, she was elected to replace Dominique Strauss-Kahn as managing director of the IMF for a five-year term.
+On 5 July 2011, Lagarde was elected to replace Dominique Strauss-Kahn as managing director of the IMF for a five-year term.
 Her appointment was the 11th consecutive appointment of a European to head the IMF.
 She was selected by consensus for a second five-year term, starting 5 July 2016, being the only candidate nominated for the post.
 In December 2016, a French court convicted her of negligence relating to her role in the Bernard Tapie arbitration, but did not impose a penalty.
 Lagarde resigned from the IMF following her nomination as president of the ECB.

-In 2019, 2020, 2022, 2023, and 2024, Forbes ranked her number two on its World's 100 Most Powerful Women list.
+From 2019 to 2025 (excluding 2021), Forbes ranked her second on its World's 100 Most Powerful Women list.